October 2017 to March 2022

 The technical and economic viability of today’s district heating networks are undermined by transitions to highly efficient building stocks and ineffective business models which fail to benefit all stakeholders.

-TEMPO will demonstrate the applicability of low temperature district heating through a COMPREHENSIVE SOLUTION PACKAGE Including technological innovations on the network and building side, consumer empowerment enabled by digital solutions and innovative business model for EU replication.
+TEMPO demonstrated the applicability of low-temperature district heating through a COMPREHENSIVE SOLUTION PACKAGE that includes technological innovations on the network and building side, consumer empowerment enabled by digital solutions and innovative business model for EU replication.

 More specifically, the main objectives of TEMPO are:

 - Final development of technological innovations for low-temperature (LT) district heating (DH) networks.